dpc-sdp/ripple/docs/content/design-system/5.components/accordion.md

 ---

 ## Variants
-The accordion component has two variants:
+The accordion has 2 variants:
 - default
 - numbered.